 Zoom video calls have become a fact of life during the COVID-19 pandemic.
 More people are working from home and videoconferencing to do their jobs and to socialize.
 More time on video calls has meant more people noticing things they wouldn’t mind changing about their facial appearance – including droopy eyelids.

 Interest in facial procedures has increased during the pandemic, including for eyelid lifts for droopy eyes, according to news reports.
 Common reasons given were more time on video calls and ability to work from home and take time to recover.

-It’s a fact of life: over time we begin to sag.
+Droopy eyelids are common, especially with aging.
+Over time our skin begins to sag.
 The upper eyelids are one place where we tend to thin and lose elasticity.
 As a result, the eyelids can look droopy, even sleepy.
-Droopy eyelids, unfortunately, can accentuate the appearance of aging.

-While droopy eyelids are often a harmless sign of aging, not everyone is happy with this outcome and may want to know how to fix droopy eyelids.
+While droopy eyelids are often a harmless sign of aging, not everyone is happy with this outcome.
 Plastic surgery is an option.

 “Drooping eyelids are commonly associated with aging, but if you are concerned about your appearance, cosmetic surgery will help,” says Salvatore Pacella, MD, division head of plastic surgery at Scripps Clinic.

 Sometimes, a droopy eyelid can sag so much that it covers your pupil and affects your sight.
 You may need surgery to maintain your vision in such cases.

 A drooping eyelid is also known as ptosis.
 It may be present from birth or you can develop it later in life.
 It may also be the result of an injury.
 While mainly common in older adults, it can happen in people of all ages.